ultimape/garden/weeds/praetor-labs/project-proposals/2022/07/project-viril.md

 There was a ‘prospective cohort study’ on 120 Belgian men to measure SARS-COV-2 in sperm, as well as take measurements of sperm quality.
 While they found no evidence of SARS-COV-2 in the semen, they still had an alarming conclusion:

-> “However, couples with a desire for pregnancy should be warned that sperm quality after COVID-19 infection can be suboptimal.
-The estimated recovery time is 3 months, but further follow-up studies are under way to confirm this and to determine if permanent damage occurred in a minority of men.”
+> “However, couples with a desire for pregnancy should be warned that **sperm quality after COVID-19 infection can be suboptimal.** The estimated recovery time is 3 months, but further follow-up studies are under way to confirm this and to determine if permanent damage occurred in a minority of men.”
 >
 > — [Sperm quality and absence of SARS-CoV-2 RNA in semen after COVID-19 infection: a prospective, observational study and validation of the SpermCOVID test](https://pubmed.ncbi.nlm.nih.gov/34937665/) [Dec 20, 2021]

 With these findings echoing other smaller scale study on 22 infected individuals:

 > “significant impairment in testicular histology was observed, including morphological changes in Sertoli cells, loss and sloughing into the lumen of tubular cells, reduction in the number of Leydig cells, and mild lymphocytic inflammation, suggesting testicular injuries during the disease course.
-Hence, it appears that COVID-19 can adversely affect the male reproduction system.
-However, to date, the consequences of COVID-19 on sperm parameters remain barely investigated.”
+Hence, **it appears that COVID-19 can adversely affect the male reproduction system.** However, to date, the consequences of COVID-19 on sperm parameters remain barely investigated.”
 >
 > — [Semen parameters in men recovered from COVID-19](https://pubmed.ncbi.nlm.nih.gov/33975987/) [May 11, 2021]

 Which all appear to reinforce findings around when issue was brought to light in this study on 183 covid positive individuals:

-> “Lastly, we did not have [semen analysis] information from men prior to their SARS-CoV-2 infection, so comparison with their baseline was not possible; and without a known timeline for sperm production following an acute illness – the timing of our follow-up [semen analysis] was based off of the spermatogenesis timeline and the specific recovery time is still unknown for SARS-CoV-2 infection.
+> “Lastly, we did not have [semen analysis] information from men prior to their SARS-CoV-2 infection, so **comparison with their baseline was not possible**; and without a known timeline for sperm production following an acute illness – the timing of our follow-up [semen analysis] was based off of the spermatogenesis timeline and the specific recovery time is still unknown for SARS-CoV-2 infection.
 Future studies will evaluate long-term impacts of SARS-CoV-2 diagnosis on sperm parameters and the hypothalamicpituitary-gonadal axis axis of men.”
 >
 > — [Evaluation of SARS-CoV-2 in Human Semen and Effect on Total Sperm Number: A Prospective Observational Study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8255403/) [Feb 24, 2021]

 Above we quote that last study explicitly because it highlights a major oversight in virus related health monitoring.
-Upon investigating these topics further, one key thing stood out among all of them: These all are [prospective cohort studies](https://en.wikipedia.org/wiki/Prospective_cohort_study), with no preexisting semen viability metrics from before infection.
+Upon investigating these topics further, one key thing stood out among all of them: These all are [prospective cohort studies](https://en.wikipedia.org/wiki/Prospective_cohort_study), with **no preexisting semen viability metrics from before infection**.
 This is unfortunate because those who have been shown to be particularly impacted by covid are also populations who are already at risk of fertility related issues.

 Notably, there are currently no known direct causes to account for all these fertility challenges.
 Findings so far suggest the impacts of COVID may depend on underlying health factors that revolve around ACE2 and TRPMSS2 pathways.

 > “Whether these symptoms arise from the direct effects of SARS-CoV-2 on the testis or whether they are mediated by other mechanisms, such as immune response and inflammation, remains to be determined; alternatively, underlying risk factors for SARS-CoV-2 could even be the ultimate cause.
 It is essential to remember that any disease state or environmental factor that dysregulates furin, ACE2 or TMPRSS2 can affect SARS-CoV-2 infection and its intersection with male fertility.
-The primary proteins involved in SARS-CoV-2 pathology, particularly ACE2 and TMPRSS2, are expressed throughout the body, including in the testis.
-Thus, their infection or negative inhibition by SARS-CoV-2 could have severe consequences for male fertility.”
+The primary proteins involved in SARS-CoV-2 pathology, particularly ACE2 and TMPRSS2, are expressed throughout the body, including in the testis. **Thus, their infection or negative inhibition by SARS-CoV-2 could have severe consequences for male fertility.**”
 >
 > — [Implications of testicular ACE2 and the renin–angiotensin system for SARS-CoV-2 on testis function](https://www.nature.com/articles/s41585-021-00542-5) [Nov 26, 2021]